Exploiting anticommutation in Hamiltonian simulation: Applications of anti-commutative cancellation

 where

-Here the coefficients $\tilde{\alpha}_l$ may not be always positive, and we could replace them with the absolute values and accordingly change the sign of the unitary gate.
+Note that here the coefficients $\tilde{\alpha}_l$ may not be always positive, and we could replace them with the absolute values and change the sign of the unitary gate accordingly.
 The sum of the absolute value coefficients is

 which is a function of $t$ and $\beta_s$.
-In particular, we have $L\beta_s^2\ge \alpha^2$ and thus $1\le s\le 1+\sqrt{L}$.
-We can exactly implement $\widetilde{U}(t)$ via the LCU routine with $\mathcal O(L^{\frac{3}{2}}n)$ total gates, which is independent of $t$ and $\varepsilon$.
+In particular, we have $L\beta_s^2\ge \alpha^2$ and thus $1\le s\le 1+\sqrt{L}$. \begin{theorem} For a Hamiltonian $H=\sum_{l=1}^L \alpha_l H_l$ acting on $n$ qubits where all the terms $H_l$ are mutually anti-commutative, $\{H_{l_1},H_{l_2}\}=0$, $l_1\neq l_2$, we can implement the evolution $U(t)=e^{-iHt}$ without algorithmic error via the LCU method with the gate complexity $\mathcal O(L^{\frac{3}{2}}(n+\log L))$. \end{theorem} Here the gate complexity $\mathcal O(L^{\frac{3}{2}}(n+\log L))$ is independent of $t$ and $\varepsilon$.
 The details of the implementation of LCU is shown in Appendix~\ref{Sec:LCUimple}.
 Moreover, the expansion of the unitary also indicates efficient classical simulation of the Hamiltonian similar to Hamiltonians with mutually commutative terms.
-To show this concept clearer, here we construct an $n$-qubit Hamiltonian $H=\sum_{j=1}^{n} H_j$ with $n$ pair-wisely anti-commutative terms,

-Here we can also extend the above strict case to more general cases. \begin{corollary} Suppose there exists a positive integer $M$, satisfying that $H^M=\gamma I$, we can implement the evolution $U(t)=e^{-iHt}$ without algorithmic error via the LCU method. \end{corollary} Similarly, we rewrite the unitary as
+We can also extend the above strict case to more general cases. \begin{corollary} Suppose there exists a positive integer $M$, satisfying that $H^M=\gamma I$, we can implement the evolution $U(t)=e^{-iHt}$ without algorithmic error via the LCU method. \end{corollary} Similarly, we rewrite the unitary as